Clarkson Family Medicine Residency has a long-standing tradition

 on the obstetrical service is also responsible for all infants delivered by obstetricians,

-who do not have a pediatrician or family physician on The Nebraska Medical Center
+who do not have a pediatrician or family physician on Nebraska Medicine

 staff.
 Many of these young families follow up at Clarkson Family Medicine for their

 The major thrust of behavioral science teaching is done on a longitudinal basis

 in the Family Medicine Center.
 A psychology Ph.D. is on faculty to provide psycho-social